The-Software-Gorilla/tdd-by-example/cs/ch17-04-arithmetic/README.md

 Note that the ```TotalTransactionFees``` need to be in the target currency, but the ```SourceFee``` is in the source currency, so I call the ```Convert``` method before the addition to make sure I get it back in the target currency.

+## Reciprocal Exchange Rates
+I added functionality to the ```Bank.addRate()``` method to add a reciprocal rate so that we can exchange currencies in both directions.
+Reciprocal rates are automatically created, but they can be overridden by adding a new rate.

 ## What I learned/proved
 1. The language you choose to implement a solution can have a big impact on the final solution.
 2. The Command pattern is a good way to handle arithmetic operations.